-- 7.1 The INEs' principal points of contacts are the Chair, Chief Executive and Chief Risk Officer. - 7.2 The INEs shall also have regular contact with the Ethics Partner. - 7.3 The Chair of the PIC will provide a report to the Board on the PIC's activities after each quarterly meeting. - 7.4 The Chair of the PIC shall compile a report of the work of the PIC in discharging its responsibilities for inclusion in the Transparency Report, including a description of significant issues dealt with by the PIC. - 7.5 The PIC shall work and liaise as necessary with the Audit Board and other committees of the Board to which the INEs shall have a standing invitation.
+- 7.1 The INEs' principal points of contacts are the Chair, Chief Executive and Chief Risk Officer. - 7.2 The INEs shall also have regular contact with the Ethics Partner. - 7.3 The Chair of the PIC will provide a report to the Board on the PIC's activities after each quarterly meeting. - 7.4 The Chair of the PIC shall compile a report of the work of the PIC in discharging its responsibilities for inclusion in the Transparency Report, including a description of significant issues dealt with by the PIC.
+The PIC will agree a statement of how the Board, the Audit Board and INEs have worked during the year detailing specific PIC activities and stakeholder engagement to fulfil the AFGC's purpose, for inclusion in the Transparency Report. - 7.5 The PIC shall work and liaise as necessary with the Audit Board and other committees of the Board to which the INEs shall have a standing invitation. - 7.6 The INEs shall alert the Regulator as soon as possible if they have concerns in the following circumstances: - 7.6.1 the INE believes the Firm is acting contrary to the public interest; or - 7.6.2 the INE believes the Firm is endangering the objectives of the AFGC; or - 7.6.3 the INE initiates the procedure for fundamental disagreements.